-All of us have heard the familiar phrase “Are we there yet?” from children who are bored from sitting for what they perceive as an endless amount of time in a vehicle, or are so excited about their destination they just can't wait!
+All of us have heard the familiar phrase “Are we there yet?” from children who are bored from sitting for what they perceive as an endless amount of time in a vehicle, or are so excited about their destination they just can't wait any longer.

 Parents often overlook travel time as an opportunity to interact with their child(ren).
 What better opportunity to spend some quality time?
 For most, it is a question of ideas for what to do with their children during drive time.
-Following is a list of suggested activities for traveling with children.
-Note: These activities should only be done with the adult not responsible for driving.
+Here are some activities that can be fun for everyone when traveling with children.
+(Note: These activities should only be done with the adult not responsible for driving.)

 - Bubbles: Keep some bubbles in a non-spill container in

 the car and blow some for baby when someone else is doing the driving.

 This calms a baby down (and older children will enjoy it too).
 Tiny

 bubble containers sold for weddings or party favors are ideal.